Merit Award Program

 February 1, 2021 – Names for all levels (Bronze, Silver and Gold) must be submitted on the Google Reporting Form in order to be eligible for a certificates after the State Conference.

-February TBA, 2021 – A digital copy of all Merit Award Projects must be uploaded to the online Conference Portal.
+February 11, 2021 – A digital copy (PDF) of all Merit Award Projects must be uploaded to the online Conference Portal.

-February TBA, 2021 – A hard copy of all Merit Award Projects must be delivered/dropped off to the Michigan DECA office for screening.
+February 11, 2021 – A hard copy of all Merit Award Projects must be delivered/dropped off to the Michigan DECA office for screening.

-- All students competing at the State Conference MUST be included on the chapter’s registration.
+- All students competing at the State Conference MUST be included on the chapter’s conference registration.

-- All content must be original work of the student(s) that signed the DECA Statement of Assurances and Academic Integrity form.
-No part of the written project can be previously entered into competition or submitted in another DECA competitive event.
-Any events that are found to be plagiarized or previously submitted into competition will be disqualified.
+- Any events that are found to be plagiarized or previously submitted into competition will be disqualified.
 Those students will be dropped from the conference, and are not eligible for a refund of the conference registration fee.

 - Chapter Advisors should review the work of the students and only submit written events that are a positive reflection on their chapter and their school.